nasermirzaei89/nasermirzaei89.github.io/_posts/2019-03-09-write-a-great-ci-for-gitlab.md

 You can see I used `$CI_COMMIT_TAG` instead of `latest` in my variable replacement.

-Also this step is `manual` and you must play it manualy.
+Also, this step is `manual` and you must play it manually.
 So, when you want to revert to an earlier version, you can play `Deploy Production` job on that version in pipelines, and that version will deploy to production.

 Your `.gitlab-ci.yml` file at a glance: